 If you put a standard kayak and the standard paddle board side by side and ask people which was more expensive, the vast majority would look at the kayak and assume it costs more.

-On the outside paddle boards don’t look like much, the fact that they’re a complex piece of equipment as well hidden especially when you compare it to a kayak.
+On the outside paddle boards don’t look like much, the fact that they’re a complex piece of equipment especially when you compare it to a kayak.

 In reality, the inside of a Kayak and a Paddle board are very different.
-When you examine the materials used and how high-end paddle boards are manufactured you begin to see a very different picture.
+When you look at the materials used and how high-end paddle boards are manufactured you begin to see a very different picture.

 How Are Paddle Boards Priced?